-Form and previous performance plays a big part in Golf betting.
+Form and previous performance play a big part in Golf betting.
 It is very rare that someone who isn’t playing well will emerge from the pack to win so it is worth studying which players are in good form or who have performed well at a particular event in previous years.
 Money can be made from Golf betting if you take the time to do a little bit of homework.
-So you’ve studied the form, looked at the trends and arrived at your tip for the top.
+So you’ve studied the form, read the best golf betting tips, looked at the trends and arrived at your tip for the top.
 Now all you need to know is where is the best place to make your bets.

 How to bet on golf

 Golf is a sport that appeals to the betting public for many reasons: One of the attractions lies in the fact that we see a number of long prices drop in for winners of individual events and it’s not uncommon to see those odds come along at high double figures or even over the 101.00 mark.

 That can also mean that, with dozens of players taking part in each event, golf can be a tough sport to predict but there are plenty of markets available away from the straight tournament winner.
 Golf has four Major Championships – the US Masters, the US Open, the Open Championship and the PGA Championship – and the bookmakers are always at their busiest whenever one of these events comes around on the calendar.

 The Ryder Cup is the biggest team event in golf but it’s mainly about tournament play where one player is up against the rest of the field.
 In this guide, we will look in closer detail at those events and we’ll also outline all of the main markets for those looking to get wager on golf betting in Canada.
 You’ll also find tips on forming strategies and analyzing trends and statistics that are intended to help you achieve some regular profits on this great sport.

 What is a betting line?